 Attraction in Broseley, Shropshire

 From junction 6 of the M54 take the A5223 south towards Ironbridge.
-At the fourth roundabout turn left on to the A4169.
-At the next roundabout turn right on to the B4373 to Broseley.
-In Broseley turn right on to the B4375 and right again to Benthall Hall.
+Follow the road, at the end turn left on the roundabout.
+Follow the road along the river and turn right over Jackfield Bridge.
+Turn right to Broseley.
+Finish at Broseley Pipe Works.

 The details displayed on this page are copyright protected to Shropshire Tourism and are correct at the time of publication.
 Shropshire Tourism would like to advise all visitors to check prices & opening times with the venue prior to traveling in case of changes that might have occured since the publication of this page.
 Whilst Shropshire Tourism endeavours to ensure that the information on this site is correct, no warranty, express or implied, is given as to its accuracy and Shropshire Tourism does not accept any liability for error or omission.
 The directions above are for planning purposes only and should be used alongside a general roadmap or satnav system.
 Variables such as road/construction works, traffic, weather conditions etc may cause alterations to the route.